-4.6 Episiotomy and Obstetric anal sphincter injuries (OASI)
+4.7 Episiotomy and Obstetric anal sphincter injuries (OASI)

-Mediolateral episiotomy will be discussed with the woman as part of the preparation for assisted vaginal birth (RCOG 2020).
-"In the absence of robust evidence to support either routine or restrictive use of episiotomy at assisted vaginal birth, the decision should be tailored to the circumstances at the time and the preferences of the woman.
-The evidence to support use of mediolateral episiotomy at assisted vaginal birth in terms of preventing OASI is stronger for nulliparous women and for birth via forceps" (RCOG 2020).
+Mediolateral episiotomy will be discussed with the pregnant patient as part of the preparation for assisted vaginal birth (RCOG 2020).
+"In the absence of robust evidence to support either routine or restrictive use of episiotomy at assisted vaginal birth, the decision should be tailored to the circumstances at the time and the preferences of the patient.
+The evidence to support use of mediolateral episiotomy at assisted vaginal birth in terms of preventing OASI is stronger for nulliparous pregnant patients and for birth via forceps" (RCOG 2020).